Clarie Collins Harvey

 Clarie Collins Harvey (born Emma Augusta Clarie Collins; November 27, 1916 - May 27, 1995) was an African American businesswoman, religious leader and prominent activist during the civil rights movement in Mississippi.
-Her organization Womanpower Unlimited has been recognized by many for its role in sustaining the Freedom Riders during their imprisonment at Parchman Penitentiary.
+Her organization Womanpower Unlimited helped sustain the Freedom Riders during their imprisonment at Parchman Penitentiary.
 As a result of her long activist career, Harvey received many accolades, including the Outstanding Mississippian Award, given to her by Governor William Waller in 1974.

 Early life

-Harvey was born in Meridian, Mississippi to Malachi and Mary Collins.
+Emma Augusta Clarie Collins was born in Meridian, Mississippi to Malachi and Mary Collins.
 Malachi Collins was a minister, entrepreneur and activist.
 He established the funeral home that Clarie would one day run and helped found the Jackson, Mississippi branch of the NAACP.
 Mary Collins was also active in social justice work and became the first black librarian in the state of Mississippi.
-The pair laid the foundation for Harvey's activism which would begin to develop in University.
+The pair laid the foundation for Collins's activism which would begin to develop in University.

-As the only child of a successful middle-class family, Harvey was afforded many educational and career opportunities not made available to other black Mississippians.
-She earned her undergraduate degree from Spelman College for economics, certification from Indiana College of Mortuary Science, a master's degree from Columbia University and spent time at the Union Theological Seminary, Tougaloo College and New York University's Graduate School of Business Administration.
+As the only child of a successful middle-class family, Collins was afforded many educational and career opportunities not made available to other black Mississippians.
+She earned her undergraduate degree from Spelman College for economics (1937), certification from Indiana College of Mortuary Science, a master's degree in personnel administration from Columbia University (1950) and spent time at the Union Theological Seminary, Tougaloo College and New York University's Graduate School of Business Administration.

-During Harvey's senior year at Spelman, she travelled to Amsterdam to represent the YWCA at the World Conference of Christian Youth.
+During Collins's senior year at Spelman, she travelled to Amsterdam to represent the YWCA at the World Conference of Christian Youth.
 She would meet her future husband, Martin L. Harvey, on this trip.
 Martin L. Harvey was also an important activist and educational leader for several HBCU's.
 His role as the dean of students at Southern University was honored by having a building named after him.
 The Martin L. Harvey Chapel remained active until 2001 when it was renamed The Southern University Museum of Arts.
 Harvey and Collins had a long courting period during which both parties gained additional degrees and worked to advance their respective careers.
-Harvey's father had passed away during her trip to Amsterdam and she was expected to take on a greater role at her family's funeral home.
+Harvey's father had died during her trip to Amsterdam and she was expected to take on a greater role at her family's funeral home.
 The pair was eventually able to wed on August 1, 1943, but their marriage continued to be long-distance, as their careers required them to be in different cities.